 The U.S. Supreme Court has held that the Hague Convention is not the required or exclusive way in which to obtain discovery.
 Yet, there may be occasions, based on the Court’s balancing test, whereby a court will give deference to a foreign country’s discovery rules when reasonable to protect a foreign litigant from burdensome discovery requests.

-Pre-Trial U.S. Discovery vs. European “Blocking Statutes”
+Legal Translation Services for Pre-Trial U.S. Discovery vs. European “Blocking Statutes”

 Many European Union countries have enacted so-called “blocking statutes,” the purpose of which is to limit the production of documents on top of the limits in the Hague Convention.
 The blocking statute can go so far as to result in criminal penalties for entities trying to conduct discovery in the country with the blocking statute in place.